 For many people, a home is one of the most expensive purchases they will ever make.
-It’s important to understand the different types of coverage (builder warranty versus home warranty or service contract), what they cover, how to make a claim, and how to deal with problems that may crop up between you and the builder or the warranty company.
+It’s important to understand the different types of coverage in a home warranty inspection (builder warranty versus home warranty or service contract), what they cover, how to make a claim, and how to deal with problems that may crop up between you and the builder or the warranty company.
 A builder warranty comes with new home construction or a remodel.
 It covers items that are typically a permanent part of the home, like concrete floors, plumbing, or electrical work.
 Most newly built homes come with a builder warranty.
 A home warranty is really a service contract, and costs extra.
 It typically applies to existing homes and covers replacements and repairs on items like appliances or air conditioning systems.
 You decide whether or not to buy a home warranty.

 What’s Covered and For How Long

 Coverage Many home warranties are backed by the builder.
 Builders may also buy warranties from third-party independent companies.
 In fact, the Federal Housing Authority (FHA) and the Department of Veterans’ Affairs (VA) require builders to buy third-party warranties as a way to protect buyers of newly built homes with FHA or VA loans.